HadrienG2/subwoofer/README.md

     - `fma_multiplier_average`: FMA with a possibly subnormal multiplier
     - `fma_addend_average`: FMA with a possibly subnormal addend
-    - `fma_full_average`: FMA with possibly subnormal multiplier, addend and result (the frequency at which everything is subnormal is the square of the frequency at which individual inputs are subnormal).
+    - `fma_full_average`: FMA with possibly subnormal multiplier, addend and result
+        * The frequency at which all inputs and the output are subnormal is the square of the frequency at which an individual input is subnormal.

 ---